JeetMondal777/Personal-Finance-Visualizer/Backend/README.md

 ---
 ### **📌 API Endpoints**
 - Transactions API
-- 🔹 GET /api/transactions – Fetch all transactions
+-  GET /:id – Fetch all transactions
-- 🔹 POST /api/transactions – Add a new transaction
+-  POST /:id – Add a new transaction
+-  PUT /:transactionId – Edit a transaction
-- 🔹 DELETE /api/transactions/:id – Delete a transaction
+-  DELETE /:transactionId – Delete a transaction